AbdelrahmanElnaby/Course-Registration/readme.txt

-to use this api you should follow these steps:
+To use this api you should follow these steps:

 first: run the command line -> npm install